-You’ve written your heartfelt message and placed the card in the mail — now what?
-How long does a card take to arrive?
+You’ve written your heartfelt message and placed the letter [or card] in the mail –– now what?
+How long does a letter take to arrive?

 When will my card arrive?

 **This timeframe is not applicable Mid-November-January 1st.
 (Holiday rush)